FoxyBlep/FoxyBlep/README.md

 ## GNU General Public License (GPL) v3.0

-The source code of this website, specifically the `.HTML` and `.CSS` files and their code, is licensed under the GNU General Public License v3.0.
+The source code of all `.HTML` and `.CSS` files is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute the code, provided that you:

 - Include this license in all copies and portions of the code.
 - Provide appropriate credit to the original author(s).